-The leopards are commonly seen on our camelback and jeep safaris, and with luck we may even see them hunt.
+The leopards are commonly seen on our camelback and jeep safaris, and with luck, we may even see them hunt.
 Our trust fund compensates the shepherds if a leopard kills a sheep, so the shepherds no longer try to kill the leopards.
-Safaris by foot, jeep and camelback each morning and evening so you have the best possible chance seeing the leopards.
-Besides the elusive Leopards we can also see Indian Striped Hyenas, Jungle Cat, Desert Cat, Chinkara, Desert Fox & the Blue Bull.
+Safaris by foot, jeep, and camelback each morning and evening so you have the best possible chance seeing the leopards.
+Besides the elusive Leopards, we can also see Indian Striped Hyenas, Jungle Cat, Desert Cat, Chinkara, Desert Fox and the Blue Bull.
 These 3 nights enjoy a traditional stand-up deluxe safari camp (with beds and amenities) on a dune with a spectacular view of the Aisrana valley.

 We will also stop in Doli where we will meet and interact with the Bishnois, a sect of Hindus who revere wildlife as part of their religion.
 The Bishnois do not allow any killing of wildlife or cutting of trees.
 Large herds of rare Blackbuck Antelopes and other wildlife can be seen grazing near their homes, totally unafraid.
 There are instances where Bishnoi women have nursed young antelopes along with their children.

 Government officials acknowledge that the Bishnois have been far more effective against poachers than any other official conservation effort.
 A historic test for the Bishnois came 250 years ago when a Maharajah sent troops to cut timber for a palace he was building.
 The Bishnois hugged the trees, upholding their faith and defying the soldiers.
 More than 300 were massacred before the king, learning of the slaughter, ordered his troops to stop.